VorGeo/cng-onboarding/README.md

 - Local install of [pixi](https://pixi.sh/)
 - Local install of [VS Code](https://code.visualstudio.com/) with the following extensions: [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers), [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker)

+Steps:

+1. Clone the repo:  `git clone https://github.com/VorGeo/cng-onboarding.git`
+2. Open the cloned repo in VS Code.
+3. Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) and select "Dev Containers: Rebuild and Reopen in Container".
+    - Select the Container for the tutorial you want to run.
+4. Once the Container is built, you can open up the notebook (index.ipynb) from the Explorer menu.

 ### Cloud Execution (with GitHub Codespaces)